 Civil engineering associates are eligible to complete the Fundamental Engineering (F.E.) and Professional Engineering (P.E.) review courses, at no cost to them, from the

 Associates have access to the NCDOT Learning Management System to complete construction certifications, among others.

 Coach & Mentoring

-During the first week of the TEA Program, associates are assigned a TEA buddy from the previous year’s group.
-TEA buddies help new recruits to better settle in the new organization and location as well as to understand the expectations and challenges of the program.
+During the first week, associates are assigned a TEA buddy from the previous year’s group.
+TEA buddies help new recruits settle into the new organization and location as well as to understand the expectations and challenges of the program.

-In their hiring units and within the associate’s first week, an experienced colleague is assigned as a “go-to person” to answer technical questions in their fields.
+Within the associate’s first week in their hiring unit, an experienced colleague is assigned as a go-to person to answer technical questions.